RaulCouga/fun_projects/README.md

 AI powered content conversition automation

 [GitBook](https://www.gitbook.com/)
-Build docs as a product, not an afterthoughtDocumentation is a critical part of your product . experience.
+Build docs as a product, not an afterthought.
+Documentation is a critical part of your product experience.
 GitBook helps you collaborate and build beautiful, centralized docs your users will love.

 [Markdown Syntax](https://www.markdownguide.org/basic-syntax/)
 The Markdown elements outlined in the original design document.